 4. Kdenlive

 We’ve listed the photo editor, but what about a video editor that feels brilliantly native?
 Embrace Kdenlive- a powerful video editing tool that runs like a dream on your Chromebook, all thanks to Linux compatibility.
-It’s a function-filled app for the Chrome OS that’s a must-have if anyone wishes to pursue video editing on their Chromebook, but couldn’t do so previously because of a lackluster of such an app.
+It’s a function-filled app for the Chrome OS that’s a must-have if anyone wishes to pursue video editing on their Chromebook but couldn’t do so previously because of a lackluster of such an app.

 sudo apt-get install kdenlive